elisa-aleman/ai_python_dev_reference/docs/setup_guides/Suggested-Tools-and-Setup.md

 If you would rather see your work as you write it, there is the `mermaid-cli` and the [Mermaid Sublime Text Plugin](https://packagecontrol.io/packages/Mermaid), ...

-but I would rather just use the [Mermaid Live Editor](https://mermaid.live) since it provides me with the option to get example graphs, export graphs, and most importantly, generate copy-paste links for incompatible graph types.
+But I would rather just use the [Mermaid Live Editor](https://mermaid.live) since it provides me with the option to get example graphs, export graphs, and most importantly, generate copy-paste links for incompatible graph types.

 As I said before, not all the types of diagrams are executed in GitHub or GitLab, but the links work regardless if you paste it in a document, inside an issue, in a comment on GitHub on an Issue discussion, or even in some chats that execute markdown such as Slack or Typetalk.